Rock Angelz (soundtrack)

-Rock Angelz is a soundtrack album to the 2005 direct-to-video film of the same name, based on the doll toyline, Bratz.
+Rock Angelz is a soundtrack album to the 2005 direct-to-video film of the same name, which is based on the Bratz toyline.
 It was released on July 26, 2005, by Hip-O Records.
 The album had multiple promotional singles released.

 Singles

 "So Good" was released as the first single from the album on August 22, 2005, in Australia.
 It was released in Germany on September 5.